Anannyap7/AlgoExpert-DSA/Arrays/missing-numbers.md

 2. Space Complexity = ```O(1)``` as we are only returning a fixed array of size 2 and not using any additional space of size 'n'.

 ## Approach-2: Optimized Approach-2
-This approach uses bitwise operators and their logic.
-[The idea is to XOR the input array and the expected range to eliminate same values and find the resulting XOR of both the missing values as ```resultXOR```].
+This approach uses bitwise operators and their logic. <ins>The idea is to XOR the input array and the expected range to eliminate same values and find the resulting XOR of both the missing values as ```resultXOR```.</ins>
-Now, how do we find the missing values from their combination XOR?
-[The idea used here is that bit would be set in one of the missing numbers and not the other].
+Now, how do we find the missing values from their combination XOR? <ins>The idea used here is that bit would be set in one of the missing numbers and not the other.</ins>
-* Find the rightmost ```setBit``` [(digit 1 in brinary representation is known as set bit)] of ```resultXOR```.
+* Find the rightmost ```setBit``` <ins>(digit 1 in brinary representation is known as set bit)</ins> of ```resultXOR```.
 This gives us a setBit at a particular position.
   * This is done by: ```resultXOR``` AND ```2's complement of resultXOR```.
 * Check whether this ```setBit``` is present in the correct position in the input and expected array.
   * This is done by taking the AND of a number from the expected array/input array with the set bit.